-Happy Healthy Aging & Fall Prevention Awareness Month!
-At Bold, we care deeply about these two things - which is why co-founder Amanda Rees is sharing her thoughts on fall prevention and how it can create a better future for us all.
+At Bold, we care deeply about happy, healthy aging and fall prevention which is why co-founder Amanda Rees is sharing her thoughts on fall prevention and how it can create a better future for us all…

 It’s no secret, and hasn’t been for a long time, that people are living longer than they ever have before.

 In 1960, the average life expectancy in the U.S. wasn’t even 70 years.
 The average life expectancy in 2060 in the U.S.?
 That’s expected to be 85.6 years.